 If we receive unsolicited personal information about or relating to you and we determine that such information could have been collected in the same manner if we had solicited the information, then we will treat it in the same way as solicited personal information and in accordance with the APPs.
 Otherwise if we determine that such information could not have been collected in the same manner as solicited personal information, and that information is not contained in a Commonwealth record, we will, if it is lawful and reasonable to do so, destroy the information or de-identify the information.

 The purposes for which personal information is collected, held, used and disclosed

-The Association and the RTO collects, holds, uses and discloses your personal information to:
+The Association collects, holds, uses and discloses your personal information to:

 · assist you with industrial relations and employment queries;